CodecoolGlobal/tech-interview-workbook-markveszelka/docs/web/module_web.md

 app) `interacts with a server` (a web service or a backend application) to request and manipulate resources.
 Resources are identified by `URIs (Uniform Resource Identifiers)`, and clients can perform operations on these resources using standard `HTTP methods, such as 'GET', 'POST', 'PUT', 'DELETE'`, etc.

+`Stateless`: In REST applications, each request must contain all the information necessary to be understood by the server, rather than be dependent on the server remembering prior requests.
+All state info should be kept on client side.

 ![img_3.png](img_3.png)